Fast Bayesian Functional Principal Components Analysis: Data analysis: The DASH4D CGM Study

 \subsection{Mealtime CGM glucose}

-During feeding periods participants ate meals at the study site 3 days each week.
-Clinic staff observed consenting participants during these visits to document the time of meal initiation.
-We used these timestamps to align CGM data into $5$ hour periods starting $1$ hour before and ending $4$ hours after meal initiation.
-For each participant, there were up to 20 such five-hour periods.
-The final dataset comprised 768 meals over 65 individuals.
+During feeding periods, participants ate meals at the study site 3 days each week.
+Clinic staff observed consenting participants to document meal timing.
+We used these timestamps to extract CGM data starting $1$ hour before and ending $4$ hours after each meal began.
+There were $\leq 20$ such $5-$hour periods per participant.
+The final dataset was comprised of 768 meals over 65 individuals.
+This data is not yet available as trial results are forthcoming.

 Figure~\ref{fig:Motivating_ML} provides a visualization of mealtime CGM for four randomly-sampled study participants.
-The x-axis in each panel corresponds to time in minutes from meal initiation; the y-axis is the recorded interstitial glucose.
-Each row of two panels reports the CGM curves for one participant.
-The first column is for Comparison meals, and the second is for DASH meals.
-The curve color corresponds to lower or higher sodium diets, and the darker curves are the within-person average curves.

-The data structures in Figure~\ref{fig:Motivating_ML} suggest applying either Bayesian FPCA to the participant average curves or using a two-level Bayesian FPCA to capture both the participant-specific averages (level 1) and the meal-specific deviations (level 2) within each diet.
-We undertake these analyses in Sections~\ref{subsec:Bayes_FPCA_data} and ~\ref{subsec:Bayes_MFPCA_data} respectively.
+The x-axis in each panel corresponds to time in minutes from meal initiation; the y-axis is the recorded glucose.
+Each row corresponds to a participant.
+The first column is for Comparison meals, and the second is for DASH4D meals.
+Curve color corresponds to sodium level, and darker curves are within-person averages.
+Given this data structure, one could model the average average curves within person using a single-level FPCA or the meal-specific trajectories using a two-level FPCA to capture both the participant-specific averages (level 1) and the meal-specific deviations (level 2) within each diet.
+We undertake these analyses in Sections~\ref{subsec:Bayes_FPCA_data} and ~\ref{subsec:Bayes_MFPCA_data}, respectively.